Ev0lv3nta/smartscan-search/README.md

-# SmartScan - Media search engine app
+# SmartScan -  Private offline AI search for your media.

 Search images and videos offline using text or by reverse image search and organise media with on-device AI.